 Cavalry for each action expended: in column move 12 inches (18 inches on road).
 In any other formation they roll two d12 and must move in inches exactly: either score, the combined score or the difference in scores.

-Unlimbered artillery for each action expended: move 6 inches if light and 4 inches if field.
-Unlimbered heavy artillery cannot be moved.
+Unlimbered (deployed) artillery for each action expended: move dAv+2 inches if light, dAv inches if field and d3 inches if heavy.

-If crossing a minor obstacle, take 1DP (to the maximum of 3), cavalry cannot use the combined score on their movement dice.
+If crossing a minor obstacle, take 1DRP (to the maximum of 3).
 Artillery may not cross obstacles.

 If moving in light woods there is no deduction as this is factored into movement rates